IntelligenceModding/Advanced-Peripherals-Documentation/docs/peripherals/rs_bridge.md

 !!! picture inline end
     ![Header](https://srendi.de/wp-content/uploads/2021/04/RS-Bridge.png){ align=right }

 The Rs Bridge is able to interact with Refined Storage.
 You can retrieve items, craft items, get all items as a list and more.
-The Rs Bridge uses one channel.

 ##Events

-No Events
+No events.

 ##Functions

-The most functions uses a table to craft, export or import the item.
+Most functions uses a table to craft, export or import the item.
 You can define NBT values, the amount and the name of the item.
 You can use the command `/advancedperipherals getHashItem` with an item in your hand to get the MD5 hash of the NBT tags of the item.
 The MD5 hash for the protection I book is `ae70053c97f877de546b0248b9ddf525`.

 Example with exportItem: